From Noncommutative Geometry to Random Matrix Theory: Spectral statistics and phase transitions

+Below the critical (green) curve the spectrum of the Dirac ensemble is in a 3-cut phase and above it 1-cut, as seen in Section \ref{spectral phase transition}.

+The diagram also shows for what values of $(t_{2},t_{4})$ the Dirac ensemble in equation (\ref{Dirac quartic}) has the quartic Hermitian matrix model, equation (\ref{quartic}), as the associated matrix model if the coupling constants lie on the blue curve with equation:

-These equations are derived in \cite{HKP 2}.
-Note that these curves do not intersect because the quartic Hermitian matrix model does not have a spectral phase transition the way it is written.
-A coupling constant in front of the Gaussian term is required to reach this.
+These equations are derived in \cite{HKP 2} by solving the loop equations.
+Note that these curves do not intersect because the quartic Hermitian matrix model as stated in equation (\ref{quartic}) does not have a spectral phase transition.
+The reason is that there is no coupling constant in front the $\tr H^{2}$, which is required to reach the phase transition.

 Hermitian multi-matrix models are also associated with a much wider class of minimal models than single matrix Hermitian matrix models \cite{DS multi 1, Ds multi 2}.
-Thus it would be interesting to investigate numerically if higher-dimensional Dirac ensembles are also associated to minimal models.
-The question also remains unproven as to which one dimensional Dirac ensembles correspond to a minimal model.
-Additionally, there might also be other critical points in Dirac ensembles besides those mentioned.
+Thus it would be interesting to investigate numerically if higher signature Dirac ensembles are also associated to minimal models.
+The question also remains unproven as to which $(1,0)$ or $(0,1)$ Dirac ensembles correspond to minimal models.
+Additionally, there might also be other critical points in Dirac ensembles besides those mentioned or other interesting critical phenomena.

 The authors would like to emphasize that none of the connections between conformal field theory and random matrix theory mentioned here are new.
 The point is rather to lend credit to a noncommutative theory of quantum gravity where integrating over finite Dirac operators in place of metrics can be used to recover other toy models of quantum gravity.